Montélimar nougat: History

-Legend has it that Olivier de Serres had almond trees planted in the region near Montélimar to make nougat, but almond trees had been cultivated in Provence since at least the 14th and 15th centuries and between 1474 and the middle of the 16th century, the Lyon fairs already marketed almonds from Drôme and Ardèche.
+Legend has it that Olivier de Serres (1539–1619) had almond trees planted in the region near Montélimar to make nougat, but almond trees had been cultivated in Provence since at least the 14th and 15th centuries, and between 1474 and the middle of the 16th century, the Lyon fairs already marketed almonds from Drôme and Ardèche.

-The word nogat (from nux, walnuts, which became nuca in popular Latin, then noga in old Provençal), which became nougat at the beginning of the 19th century, was certified in 1607 in the Thresor de santé, a book on dietetics, to designate a confectionery from Provence and Languedoc.
+The Classical Latin term nux ("walnut") became nuca ("nut") in vulgar Latin, then noga in Old Provençal.
+This gave the confection the local name nogat ("nutty"), which became nougat in standard French.
+Nogat was attested in 1607 in the Thresor de santé, a book on dietetics, to designate a confectionery from Provence and Languedoc.